couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 * `DISTINCT` Clause.
 If you use the `DISTINCT` in your query, any duplicate result objects will be removed from the result set.
 If you do not use `DISTINCT`the query will return all objects that meet the query conditions in a result set.

 * `FROM` Clause.
 This is an optional clause for your query.
 If you omit this clause the input for the query is a single empty object.
-The most common way to use the FROM clause is to provide a `data-source` which is a named data bucket.
-Alternately you can provide the database or data bucket name as an alias using the `AS` clause within `FROM.`
+The most common way to use the FROM clause is to provide a `data-source` which is a named data bucket or path.
+Alternately you can provide the database, data bucket name, or path as an alias using the `AS` clause in `FROM.`

-    Another use of the `FROM` clause is to specify a path within a bucket.
-With this option, the server evaluates the path specified for each document in the data bucket and the value at that path becomes an input into the query.
+    One use of the `FROM` clause is to specify a path within a bucket as `data-source`.
+With this option, the server evaluates the path specified for each document in the data bucket and the value at that path becomes an input for the query.
 For example, imagine you have a data bucket named `breweries` which has a document that describes each brewery in a country.
 Each document has a field called `address`.
 To get all addresses as input for a query, you use this clause:

         FROM brewer.address

     This will get all address fields from all breweries in the data bucket.
 If the address field does not exist for a brewer, it will not be part of the query input.

+* `OVER` Clause.
+This clause can optionally follow a `FROM` clause.
+This will iterate over attributes within a specified document array.
+The array elements by this clause will them become input for further query operations.
+For example, imagine you have a document as follows and you want to get all published reviewers for the beer:

+        { "id": "7983345",
+        "name": "Takayama Pale Ale",
+        "brewer": "Hida Takayama Brewing Corp.",
+        "reviews" : [
+            { "reviewerName" : "Takeshi Kitano", "publication" : "Outdoor Japan Magazine", "date": "3/2013" },
+            { "reviewerName" : "Moto Ohtake", "publication" : "Japan Beer Times", "date" : "7/2013" }
+            ]
+        }

+    In this case you would provide a statement containing `OVER` as follows:

+        SELECT reviews.reviewerName, reviews.publication
+        FROM beers OVER reviews

+    The `OVER` clause iterates over the 'reviews' array and collects 'reviewerName' and 'publication' from each element in the array.
+This collection of objects can be used as input for other query operations.

 * `WHERE` Clause.
 Any expression in the clause is evaluated for objects in a result set.
 If it evaluates as TRUE for an object, the object is included in a results array.
 For example:

         select * FROM players WHERE score > 100

 * `GROUP BY` Clause.
+Collects items from multiple result objects and groups the elements by one or more expressions.
+This is an aggregate query.

 * `HAVING` Clause.
+This clause can optionally follow a `GROUP BY` clause.
+It can be  filter result objects from the `GROUP BY` clause with a given expression.

 * `ORDER BY` Clause.
 The order of items in the result set is determined by expression in this clause.
 Objects are sorted first by the left-most expression in the list of expressions.
 Any items with the same sort value will be sorted with the next expression in the list.
 This process repeats all items are sorted and all expressions in the list are evaluated.